latest nhpb_banner 1__compressed2

 These core activities include educational training, volunteer skill building, high school/GED attendance, job readiness, subsidized and unsubsidized employment opportunities, and placement into paid work experience.

 Remote and work from home positions can be an option for job seekers too.
 The Erie County Community Action Agency is a source for that information as well.
 There are freelance and gig type work, customer service jobs, IT and health care, and many other positions that can be done remotely.
-More on freelncing jobs from home.
+More on freelancing jobs from home.

 Case management is available from GECAC.
 The goal of the Family Self-Sufficiency Program is to help all the members of a family to achieve self-sufficiency through intensive case management support services.
 A progressive and measurable goal plan is designed to help participants achieve economic improvement.
 As the individual increases income and their Section 8 subsidy increases.
 What will happen is that the amount of the increase is put into an escrow account for the participant’s future use to living needs and bills.